ElementQi/Transport-Data-Gen/README.md

 ## change log

+[2024/9/16] air dataset generated with `gpt-4o-mini` from not combined data with 17185 rows with `evolution` template was stored in `saves`

 [2024/9/15] more modular in `src` folder, you can add your own prompts in `src/template.py`

 [2024/9/12] add transGPT dataset; add evolution method for generating